 Best Time to go When Planning Yosemite Trip

 After figuring out your best route there, you need to decide when you want to visit.
 Yosemite National Park is open all year round.
-However, most of the visitors arrive in the summer.
+However, most of the visitors arrive in July and August.

 If you’re visiting during the height of summer, make sure to take precautions and book accommodation and tickets ahead of time.

 There will be lots of people around on the weekends so it is recommended to visit any day but Saturday or Sunday.

 To avoid crowds and enjoy Yosemite in its winter glory, visit the park in the dead of winter.
 Some places might be closed but there’s still plenty to do such as skiing or ice skating.

 Spring and Fall are quieter than summer but still busy.
 The weather is great at this time of year and the majority of the park is open, weather dependant.

 No matter when you decide to plan a trip to Yosemite, there is always a ton of activities and trails to discover around the park.

 Yosemite is 3.027 km² so chances are you won’t visit every inch of the park.
 You can still fit in the most popular sights if you plan a trip to Yosemite well.
 There is also the option of booking a Yosemite tour.

 Glacier Point is a famous attraction in Yosemite National Park and one of the best photo spots.
 It is a 1,200-foot promontory with stunning views of Half Dome, Yosemite Valley, and the Sierra Nevada.